kurt-krueckeberg/d-docs/notes/types.md

 |wchar|UTF-16 code unit|0xFFFF|
 |dchar|UTF-32 code unit and Unicode code point|0x0000FFFF|

+TODO: provide corss files links to these other three types mentioned below:

-D has three other built-in types traditionally implemented in a standard library in other languages.
-In C++, for example, dynamic arrays are implemented in the C++ standard libary in the `std::vector` class.
-The same is true of the C++ strings, implented in the standard libary's `std::string` class.
-In D, however, both static and dynamic arrays, strings and associative arrays are native build-it types.
-See [D Builtin Rationale](https://dlang.org/articles/builtin.html).
+As explained in [D Builtin Rationale](https://dlang.org/articles/builtin.html), D has three other built-in types traditionally implemented in a standard library: dynamic arrays, associateve arrays and strings.
+In C++, for example, dynamic arrays, associative arrays and strings are implemented in the C++ standard library--in the `std::vector`, `std::unordere_map` and `std::string`, repectively).